Philosophy (PHIL)

 This course is a philosophical consideration of issues bioethical, legal, ethical, ontological, and political that affect our understanding of human dignity.
 For students preparing for vocations in these areas, it will enable them to think with logical acumen and to serve with a motivating knowledge of the dignity inherent in being human.

-This course is a course of study which examines the central ethical systems of philosophy in dialogue with Christian presuppositions and with a Lutheran understanding of Law and Gospel.
+This course examines the central ethical systems of philosophy in dialogue with Christian presuppositions and with a Lutheran understanding of Law and Gospel.
 Participants will study classical and contemporary sources of ethical foundations in the Western tradition.
 Analytical methods of philosophical inquiry are explained and applied.
 Case studies provide occasions for fostering in-depth class discussions and application of ethical theories, principles, and tools.
-Note: PHIL 250 has been designated a 200-level course to indicate that it is best taken in the second year or higher.

 This course applies logical reasoning and critical thinking to reading and writing processes.
 The course includes divergent thinking and ways of developing creative ability and considers both “left brain” and “right brain” processes.
 Doing is as important as understanding.
 Therefore, exercises and practical applications involving analysis of arguments and supporting ideas, as well as opening to creativity are included.
 Students complete the activities by weighing, judging, and evaluating qualitatively.